Canada approves Pfizer's COVID-19 vaccine for kids - KTVZ

 Associated Press

 HALIFAX, Nova Scotia (AP) — Canada’s health regulator has approved Pfizer’s kid-size COVID-19 shot.
 Health Canada authorized the shots for children ages 5 to 11 on Friday.
 And as in the U.S., the doses will be a third of the amount given to teens and adults.
 The agency says the vaccine is 90.7% effective in preventing COVID-19 in children and no serious side effects were identified.
-In the U.S. the White House said Wednesday that about 10% of eligible kids aged 5 to 11 have received a dose of the Pfizer COVID-19 vaccine since the U.S. approval for their age group two weeks ago.
+The agency also says it will allow Canadians returning from short trips abroad to use a quicker, less-expensive test for the coronavirus.
+A rapid antigen test will suffice starting on Nov.
+30.